RudyFisher7/json/docs/mkdocs/docs/api/basic_json/patch_inplace.md

 void patch_inplace(const basic_json& json_patch) const;
 ```

-[JSON Patch](http://jsonpatch.com) defines a JSON document structure for expressing a sequence of operations to apply to
+[JSON Patch](http://jsonpatch.com) defines a JSON document structure for expressing a sequence of operations to apply_consequences to
 a JSON document.
 With this function, a JSON Patch is applied to the current JSON value by executing all operations from
 the patch.
 This function applies a JSON patch in place and returns void.